Pittsburgh-NEH-Institute/pr-app/pr-app-tutorials/facets-and-fields.md

 </collection>
 ```

-1. The configuration of the `formatted-title` field above uses the `hoax:format-title()` function (which we employed to format publication titles in our facets) to create a field called `formatted-title` that removes a leading definite or indefinite article from the beginning of an article title and moves it to the end after a comma and a space.
+1. The configuration of the `formatted-title` field above uses our custom `hoax:format-title()` function (which we employed to format publication titles in our facets) to create a field called `formatted-title` that removes a leading definite or indefinite article from the beginning of an article title and moves it to the end after a comma and a space.
 For example, if the article title is “A ghost, a bear, or a devil” the associated `formatted-title` field value would be “Ghost, a bear, or a devil, A”.
 1. The configuration of the `formatted-date` field above uses the standard library functions `xs:date()` and `format-date()` to create a human-readable full date.
 For example, if the publication date is “1838-11-04” the associated `formatted-date` field value would be “November 4, 1838”.

 We could perform these string operations at query time, but implementing them instead at indexing time means that they have to be performed only once and that the values are available on demand, without having to be generated afresh.